osrf/gazebo_tutorials/haptix_unboxing/tutorial.md

 [[file:files/desktop.png]]

-1. Gazebo: Double-click to launch the Gazebo prosthetic arm simulator.
+1. haptixStart: Double-click to launch the Gazebo prosthetic arm simulator.

 1. haptixUpdate: Double-click to check for software updates and install them if found.

-1. virtualOSRF: This will open up a secure connection with the support staff at OSRF for troubleshooting purposes.
+1. haptixSupport: This will open up a secure connection with the support staff at OSRF for troubleshooting purposes.
 If your simulation system or connection to peripheral hardware appears broken, please contact haptix-support@osrfoundation.org and schedule a support session.
 Then double-click on this icon to initiate the connection.

 If you want to reproduce the virtualOSRF command, see the [OSRF wiki](http://wiki.osrfoundation.org/RequestingRemoteControl), and read more about [x11vnc](http://www.karlrunge.com/x11vnc/).